 Mend the Gap is jointly led by the Chilterns Conservation Board, North Wessex Downs AONB and the Railway Action Group (a group of local community members who were instrumental in highlighting the harm being done to the AONBs and in the campaign to reduce these impacts) and will involve working with landowners, the local community and partner organisations to identify and deliver projects that will collectively enhance the affected areas.

 Mend the Gap is not a grant scheme but is seeking to identify and support projects that will contribute towards meeting the programme’s overall vision of softening the scars left by the electrification of the Great Western mainline by enhancing and enriching the outstanding landscape that links the Chilterns and North Wessex Downs for wildlife, residents and visitors.

 To find out more about Mend the Gap and the types of projects and schemes that we are interested in supporting please feel free to contact our Programme Manager, Jo Watson.

 Network Rail started installing gantries in 2015 as part of a major electrification project on the Great Western mainline.
 Electrification requires the installation of infrastructure, including masts and gantries to carry the wires above the track.
 The Chilterns Conservation Board, the North Wessex Downs AONB and local residents in the Railway Action Group called for the gantries to be replaced with a better design of equipment which would be less visually intrusive in these nationally-protected landscapes.

-Watch the campaign video made in 2015 to see the gantries and learn more about the campaign that led to this funded project.
+Watch the campaign video made in 2015 to see the gantries and learn more about the campaign that led to the Mend the Gap programme.